docker/buildx/docs/bake-reference.md

 ### `target.ulimits`

-Ulimits are specified with a soft and hard limit as such:
+Ulimits overrides the default ulimits of build's containers when using `RUN` instructions and are specified with a soft and hard limit as such:
 `<type>=<soft limit>[:<hard limit>]`, for example:

 ```hcl